diegok350/login-app-google/README.md

-# LoginApp by Startion Dev
+# LoginApp by Diego Aquino
 Built with Angular 14, Bootstrap 5 and the CodeMono theme.
 You can visit us at codemono.io